Chevron Corporation: Upstream

 Chevron's largest single resource project is the $43 billion Gorgon Gas Project in Australia.
 It also produces natural gas from Western Australia.
 The $43 billion project was started in 2010, and was expected to be brought online in 2014.
 The project includes construction of a 15 million tonne per annum liquefied natural gas plant on Barrow Island, and a domestic gas plant with the capacity to provide 300 terajoules per day to supply gas to Western Australia.

 It is also developing the Wheatstone liquefied natural gas development in Western Australia.
 The foundation phase of the project is estimated to cost $29 billion; it will consist of two LNG processing trains with a combined capacity of 8.9 million tons per annum, a domestic gas plant and associated offshore infrastructure.
 In August 2014 a significant gas-condensate discovery at the Lasseter-1 exploration well in WA-274-P in Western Australia, in which Chevron has a 50% interest was announced.
 The company also has an interest in the North West Shelf Venture, equally shared with five other investors including BP, BHP Petroleum, Shell, Mitsubishi/Mitsui and Woodside.
 Presently, Chevron is looking to convert its Gorgon Island operations from upstream production to carbon capture and storage.

 In the onshore and near-offshore regions of the Niger Delta, Chevron operates under a joint venture with the Nigerian National Petroleum Corporation, operating and holding a 40% interest in 13 concessions in the region.
 In addition, Chevron operates the Escravos Gas Plant and the Escravos gas-to-liquids plant.

 Chevron has interests in four concessions in Angola, including offshore two concessions in Cabinda province, the Tombua–Landana development and the Mafumeira Norte project, operated by the company.
 It is also a leading partner in Angola LNG plant.

 In Kazakhstan, Chevron participate the Tengiz and Karachaganak projects.
 In 2010, Chevron became the largest private shareholder in the Caspian Pipeline Consortium pipeline, which transports oil from the Caspian Sea to the Black Sea.

 As of 2013, the Rosebank oil and gas field west of Shetland was being evaluated by Chevron and its partners.
 Chevron drilled its discovery well there in 2004.
-Production is expected in 2015 if a decision is made to produce from the field.
+Production was expected in 2015 if a decision was made to produce from the field.
 The geology and weather conditions are challenging.